iwatkot/maps4fs/README.md

 - `"west"` - the western border of the tile,<br>

 ## Texture schema
 maps4fs uses a simple JSON file to define the texture schema.
-For each of supported games this file has unique entries, but the structure is the same.
+For each ofthe  supported games, this file has unique entries, but the structure is the same.
 Here's an example of the schema for Farming Simulator 25:

 ```json
 [